 I also might avoid using this boot on jungle hikes in humid, tropical environments, where the heat and humidity would cause to boot to be very moist with sweat.
 I would also try to avoid using this boot when there are water crossings deep enough to let water in over its top.
 Under these conditions, I’d typically use a water shoe instead.

 What Didn’t I Like About The Vasque St Elias GTX Hiking Boot?

 As far as some things that I didn’t like about the Vasque St Elias Hiking Boot, the boots did weigh a lot, which we measured on our scale at 3.4lbs.
 The Vasque website had it a 2lbs 15oz. which might be the result of a later version or maybe a smaller sized boot than what I wore.
 Anyways, the heavier weight meant that the boots could cause me to spend more calories and drag my legs more, especially towards the end of the hike.

-The boot’s waterproofing was an issue when I had allowed water to get into the boot from its top, especially in deep crossings or floods.
+The boot’s waterproofing was also an issue when I had allowed water to get into the boot from its top, especially in deep crossings or floods.
 That’s because the waterproofing held onto the water, which caused conditions ripe for fungus to grow for as long as the hike persisted.

 It also further weighed down an already heavy boot.
 Thus, this wouldn’t be ideal on those situations where we managed to get water into the boot early on in a long or moderate hike.